Due diligence reporting tool

 Who owns Nucleus Wrap and how stable is the ownership structure?

 The Nucleus Wrap platform is owned by Nucleus Financial Platforms.
-Nucleus Financial Platforms was formed in August 2021 by the bringing together of the James Hay Partnership with Nucleus Financial plc.
+Nucleus Financial Platforms was formed in August 2021 by bringing together James Hay Partnership with Nucleus Financial plc.
+We later acquired the Curtis Banks Group in 2023 and Third Financial in 2024.

 Nucleus Financial Platforms’ main shareholder is global investment firm HPS Investment Partners.
-HPS has $101 billion of assets under management.
-Find out more about HPS here: https://www.hpspartners.com/en/home/
+Find out more about HPS at hpspartners.com.

-UK-based independent private equity manager Epiris, which manages a £821m fund, is our minority shareholder.
-Find out more about Epiris here: https://www.epiris.co.uk/
+UK-based independent private equity manager Epiris, is our minority shareholder.
+Find out more about Epiris at epiris.co.uk.

-For more about the ownership and credentials of our group, please refer to our 'Choosing the right platform' guide here: https://nucleusfinancial.com/choosing-right-platform
+For more information about the ownership and credentials of our group, please refer to our 'Choosing the right platform' guide.

 What was the profit/loss of Nucleus Financial Services Limited (Nucleus Wrap) over the past three years?

-2022: As a result of the transition of the Nucleus Financial plc and James Hay Partnership into the Nucleus Financial Platforms Group, profit reporting has changed.
-Nucleus Financial Services Limited (Nucleus Wrap) is profitable in its own right, but is now incorporated into the Nucleus Financial Platforms Limited account.
-The latest annual report and accounts for the Group is available here: https://nucleusfinancial.com/annual-report
+As a result of the transition into the Nucleus Financial Platforms Group, profit reporting has changed.
+Nucleus Financial Services Limited (Nucleus Wrap) is now incorporated into the Nucleus Financial Platforms Limited accounts.
+The latest annual report and accounts for the group is available at nucleusfinancial.com/annual-report.

 When did you reach profitability on Nucleus Wrap and has this position been sustained?